dockerstuff/docker-sextractor/README.md

 2. Github is a way to host and update files.
 Download docker-sextractor [from our github][7].

-3. Navigate to the Github folder you downloaded, and open it in Terminal.
+3. Navigate to the Github folder you downloaded, and double click on:
-- [ ]  Hopefully we'll make this clickable and not require terminal

-Install:

-`bash build.sh`
+`run.command`

 4. Optional: Install some useful DIGE and SExtractor macros:

-Copy `DIGE_SExtractor_tools.txt` to ImageJ/macros/toolsets
+Copy `DIGE_SExtractor_tools.txt` from ImageJ Macros to ImageJ/macros/toolsets

 ## 2. Prepare files
 - In ImageJ, save the Cy3 and Cy5 TIFF images as FITS files in the folders `input_fits_3` and `input_fits_5`
 - Make a merged sum: paste control → add, copy and paste one window on to the other.
 Save the result as a FITS file in the folder `fitsSum`
 - Make sure all files have the same name

-- Run `bash run.sh`
+- Click on `run.command`

 Afterwards you should find:
-- **Aper files** are masks that you can open in ImageJ to check that there's a reasonable size.
-Dotted lines mean less confidence.
+- **Aper files** are masks that you can open in ImageJ to see if the spots it identified are reasonable.
+Dotted lines mean less confidence in identifying that spot.

 - The **cat folder** is where you get raw intensity values.
 You can open in excel and make the columns index, x, y, raw intensity.